-The measure updates Oregon's Uniform Commercial Code (UCC) to address digital assets and transactions of electronic money.

-Detailed Summary

-- Defines relevant terms. - Sets criteria for who has control of the digital asset for determining who can transfer or enforce a right to the asset. - Modifies terminology throughout the Oregon UCC to incorporate electronic methods of communicating and transacting, such as electronic records and signatures. - Corrects an inadvertent omission in the voidable transactions law. - Excludes transactions from the measure that were entered into before the effective date of the act or security interests perfected before the measure's effective date and allows a one-year grace period for others.
+The measure updates Oregon's Uniform Commercial Code (UCC) to address digital assets and transactions of electronic money, and sets criteria for who has "control" of the digital asset for determining who can transfer or enforce a right to the asset.
+The changes do not apply to transactions entered into before the effective date of the act, or security interests perfected before the measure's effective date, and there is a one-year grace period for others.
+The measure modifies terminology throughout the UCC to incorporate electronic methods of communicating and transacting, such as electronic records and signatures, and also corrects an error in the voidable transactions law.

-SENATE VOTE: Ayes, 26; Nays, 2
+FISCAL: Has minimal fiscal impact

+REVENUE: No revenue impact.